LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

 # ------------------------------------------------------------------- #
 ```

-Now, one can set the physical parameters.
-Here, the range of the viscosity ration between the two layers is also defined.
+The physical parameters are now defined, including the range of viscosity ratios between the two layers.

 ```Julia
 # Physics =========================================================== #